-Each year at renewal the Council reviews its insurance cover for several types of inherent risks including the protection of physical assets, the risk of damage to a third party property or individuals, the risk of consequential loss of income or the need to provide essential services following critical damage, the loss of cash through theft or dishonesty (fidelity guarantee), legal liability as a consequence of asset ownership (public liability) and employers' liability insurance.
+Each year at renewal the Council reviews its insurance cover for several types of inherent risks including the protection of physical assets, the risk of damage to a third party property or individuals, the risk of consequential loss of income or the need to provide essential services following critical damage, the loss of cash through theft or dishonesty (fidelity guarantee), legal liability as a consequence of asset ownership (public liability), employers' liability insurance and any other new risks.

-A separate stand-alone Cyber Security Insurance policy has been taken out with Gallagher UK (previously Came and CO) since 1 September 2020.
+A separate stand-alone Cyber Security Insurance policy has been taken out and renewed annually with Gallaghers since 1 September 2019.
 The level of Insurance cover as set out in the Policy Documents is confirmed as being adequate to meet the Council's requirements.